-Conservatorium has a fascinating past.
-It started as a bank, then became a music academy, and was finally transformed by renowned Italian designer Piero Lissoni into a hotel in 2012.
+ConservatoriumConservatorium has a fascinating past.
+It started as a bank and then became a music academy before renowned Italian designer Piero Lissoni transformed it into a hotel in 2012.
 The building itself harmoniously blends old and new, with modern steel beams and glass walls complementing original brickwork and wooden beams.
 The hotel houses one of the city’s largest and most decadent spas—a subterranean temple to holistic wellness, with its own hammam, Watsu pool, lap pool, and more.
 Its restaurants and bars are also among the trendiest and most highly acclaimed in the city.
-Upon arrival each guest is assigned a personal host to offer recommendations, reservations, and historical tidbits.
+Upon arrival, each guest is assigned a personal host to offer recommendations, reservations, and historical tidbits.